 The Foundation Trust Staff Awards

-All awards have been established through the incredible generosity of members of the School community and we thank everyone who has contributed to this awards event.
+All awards have been established through the incredible generosity of members of the School community and we thank everyone who has contributed to this awards event, and only two subjects - Biology and Geography - do not have their own specific award.
 If you are interested in establishing your own award, please contact Advancement Manager, Daniel Reddish via email at email@example.com or phone 027 314 6448.
 If you are interested in contributing to any of the existing awards listed below, please click the Donate Now button to make a donation.

 The Joseph McManemin Award was established in 2016 through seed funding provided by the Old Grammarians Amateur Athletic Trust, and was first presented last year.
 The award is for the teacher who has advanced amateur distance squad running and track and field athletics.